seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 	- Commands the demons to kill their masters
 - Malve resurrected with the gem of resurrection
 - Hydrox tells us that Liam knows that we did this
+- Each Bag of holding has 25,000 gold in it
+- Cart has 25,000 gold in it as well

 ## session 13 _11/14_
 - One guard for every 10 demons